Ocrim93/Crypto-Trading-Bot/README.md

 3) "strategy_2" =  "not strategy_crash   and  rsi_low < RSI_OVERSOLD  and  ema_diff > 0.02 and displacement_200 > 0.05 and displacement_50 > 0.03"

    where
-   a) "displacement_200" is the rate of return of Exponential Moving Average with 200 period (ema_200) with the respect to the current close price.
+   a) "displacement_200" is the rate of return of Exponential Moving Average with 200 period (ema_200) with the respect to the current close price;
+   b) "displacement_50" is the rate of return of Exponential Moving Average with 50 period (ema_200) with the respect to the current close price;
+   c) "ema_diff" is  (ema_200 - ema_50)/ema_50
-   b) "rsi_low" is the
+   d) "rsi_low" is the Relative Strength Index (RSI) of the low prices;
-   all the capital VARIABLES are setting constant variables specified in Constant.py
+   e) the capital VARIABLES are setting constant variables specified in Constant.py.

 The Crypto Trading Bot uses: